play14team/play14-website/hosting.md

   * Beer
   * Wine

-It's your decision as an organizer to serve alcoholic beverages during the meals or not.
+It's your decision as a host to serve alcoholic beverages during the meals or not.
 We usally recommend it for the dinners at least, to make things a bit more cheerful.
 People are responsible enough to pay attention to their consumption and not get hammered.